• To see a specialist call (313) 745-KIDS •

 The staff also sees patients with genetic conditions and survivors of childhood cancer and works closely with the Neurosurgery, Cardiovascular Surgery and General Surgery teams, as well as Pulmonary, Hematology/Oncology, Immunology and Gastroenterology.

-Locations: Clinton Township, Detroit, Southfield, Temporary Troy Location.
+Locations: Canton, Clinton Township, Detroit, Southfield and Troy.

 For further information select from the following: